iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does It Take for An Inmate's Information to Be Published in Iowa Inmate Locator?

-Typically, inmate information on the Iowa inmate locator is available within twenty-four hours after the records have been documented on the correctional facility’s database.
-County-run jails that provide an inmate listing on their website also update them daily for interested parties to access records of newly incarcerated offenders.
+Typically, inmate information on the Iowa inmate locator is available within 24 hours after the records have been documented on the correctional facility's database.
+County-run jails that provide an inmate listing on their website also update it daily so interested parties can access records of newly incarcerated offenders.

 disclaimer